thatvirtualboy/horizon-linux-vm/README.md

 * Default username/password is viewadmin/viewadmin
 * The VM includes the optimization script which configures VM to Best Practices per Horizon 7 Documentation
 * Additional system tweaks and applications may be necessary for your needs.
-* Due to licensing, the Horizon Agent is not included in this OVA.
+* Due to licensing, the Horizon Agent is _currently_ not included in this OVA.
 It must be installed manually after booting and running the script.
 * Horizon Linux VM has been tested with Windows 2008 Domains and Samba Domains

 ### Steps: